jcu/jcu-test/README.md

 **Note:** Once this step is done.
 You can commit and publish to github.
 Of course, you can also use lerna compeletly to manage your git workflow too.

 ## Building Styleguide for Hosting(On Github or any other hosting option)
 Run `yarn run styleguide:build`.
 This will create an index.html file and a build directory that contains the react-styleguidist JS bundle.
-You can commit this to your repository if you would like to host your styleguide on Github.
+This can be commited repository when our server is ready to host styleguide.